mmottola24/redmine_issue_status_colors/README.md

 1. Download the plugin, place files in plugins directory.
 Or clone the repo while in your plugins directory.
 `git clone git@github.com:controlz/redmine_issue_status_colors.git`

+2. Make sure the directory name is `redmine_issue_status_colors`.
+Otherwise you may receive 404 errors when viewing a page with issues.

-2. Run `rake redmine:plugins:migrate` or `rake redmine:plugins:migrate RAILS_ENV=production`
+3. Run `rake redmine:plugins:migrate` or `rake redmine:plugins:migrate RAILS_ENV=production`

-3. Restart redmine server
+4. Restart redmine server
 `touch tmp/restart.txt`

-4. Visit Administration > Issues Statuses, edit the statuses where you want to see your issues colour coded.
+5. Visit Administration > Issues Statuses, edit the statuses where you want to see your issues colour coded.

 ### Screenshots